-MODERN SLAVERY ACT 2015 TRANSPARENCY STATEMENT 2022
+MODERN SLAVERY ACT 2015 TRANSPARENCY STATEMENT 2023

-St. Modwen's purpose 'Changing Places and Creating Better Futures' guides us in our development of quality places to live and work, and we do so with a continuing commitment to Responsible Business1, and responsible business practices including those which address the risks of modern slavery2.
+St. Modwen's purpose 'Changing Places and Creating Better Futures' has continued to guide us in our development of quality places to live and work, and we do so with a continuing commitment to Responsible Business1, and responsible business practices including those which address the risks of modern slavery2.